karankrtech-08/-Customer-Shopping-Behavior-Analysis/README.md

       - Create project report

       - Build presentation deck

-7. **Follow along with the YouTube video for full walkthrough. 👨‍💼*

 ## 👨‍💻 About the Author
 Hey, I’m Karan Kumar, a Data Analyst.